RikudouSage/NixPackageHistoryBackend/README.md

 - `./bin/console doctrine:migrations:diff` (skip this if you're using SQLite)
 - `./bin/console doctrine:migrations:migrate -n`

-> Tip: IF you want to use the database used at the hosted version, you can download it from [database/database.db](database/database.db).

 ## Updater

 The updater parses information from the official [nixpkgs repo](https://github.com/NixOS/nixpkgs).